ecoologic/ruby-dijkstra-for-readability/README.md

 # Dijkstra's shortest path algorithm

 A Ruby implementation to understand the Dijkstra algorithm.
-The terminology is not super consistent.

 Dijkstra is an algorithm for finding the shortest paths between nodes in a graph.

 * Written in Ruby
 * Written for Readability
 * Written in an Object Oriented style
-* Loosely Tested with RSpec
+* Loosely Tested with RSpec (more specs in another project)

 Tested using the Kiwiland Railway exercise (Kaitaia / Invercargill).
 Can be used to solve: